judka-uriel/uriel-book/uriel_en.md

 shall be cut off from his people, for he has broken My covenant.
 (Beresheet [17:10-14](https://www.sefaria.org/Genesis.17.10-14))

-Here it is stated with utmost clarity at the level of *pshat* that the obligation to observe the commandment of circumcision applies to all Jews who are *of your seed* — *mi‑zarakha*.
+Here it is stated with utmost clarity at the level of *peshat* that the obligation to observe the commandment of circumcision applies to all Jews who are *of your seed* — *mi‑zarakha*.
 One who is of your seed — these are Jews, while those purchased from foreign nations who are not of your seed must undergo